George Townshend, 7th Marquess Townshend: Background

 Townshend was the only son of John Townshend, 6th Marquess Townshend, and Gwladys Ethel Gwendolen Eugenie Sutherst.
 His education was at Harrow School, where he contracted a near-fatal case of septicaemia caused by a cricket injury.

 Having held his titles since the death of his father in 1921, as of 2 March 2009 Lord Townshend had held a peerage longer than any other peer in history, having passed the previous mark of 87 years, 104 days, held by Charles St Clair, 13th Lord Sinclair (b.
 30 July 1768, succeeded 16 December 1775, d.
 30 March 1863).
-Townshend was an active freemason.

 As a hereditary peer, Lord Townshend was entitled to sit and vote in the House of Lords until 1999.
 He took his seat in 1937, when he reached maturity and received his writ of summons.
-He did not turn 21 until just after the 1937 coronation of King George VI, which he was allowed to attend as a minor.
+He did not turn 21 until the day after the 1937 coronation of George VI, which he was allowed to attend as a minor.

 Townshend sat as a Conservative, attending debates irregularly until the passage of the House of Lords Act 1999.

 Career

 In 1936 he joined the Norfolk Yeomanry, later transferring to the Scots Guards and serving in World War II.
 In 1940, he was involved in a serious road accident in which a fellow officer, Lord Blythswood, was killed.

 In 1958, Lord Townshend led the consortium Anglia Television in its successful bid to operate the ITV franchise for the east of England, and served as Chairman of Anglia for 28 years, to 1986.
 His other business interests included serving as vice-chairman of the Norwich Union insurance company, chairman of AP Bank, and a director of Riggs National Bank and London Merchant Securities.

 He was chairman of the Royal Norfolk Agricultural Association and from 1951 to 1961, he was a Deputy Lieutenant of Norfolk.
+Townshend was an active freemason.